kpreid/all-is-cubes/README.md

 This repository is divided into several Rust packages:

 * `all-is-cubes/` is a library containing all of the fundamental data types and algorithms.
 It is intended to be usable as a library but also contains the non-platform-specific top-level application logic.
-* `all-is-cubes-gpu/` is a library containing the GPU-based rendering code, depending on [`luminance`](https://github.com/phaazon/luminance-rs/).
+* `all-is-cubes-gpu/` is a library containing the GPU-based rendering code, depending on [`wgpu`](https://wgpu.rs/).
 * `all-is-cubes-content/` is a library containing “game content” — procedural generation and demos — that does not need to be part of the core library but is used by all of the below binaries.
-* `all-is-cubes-desktop/` is a standalone game app which will use [GLFW](https://www.glfw.org/) for platform windowing & graphics, or ASCII-art raytracing in the terminal.
+* `all-is-cubes-desktop/` is a standalone game app which will use `winit` and `wgpu` for platform windowing & graphics, or ASCII-art raytracing in the terminal.
 * `all-is-cubes-wasm/` is the game app code for the browser/WebAssembly environment (if compiled outside of `wasm32` architecture, it will be empty).
 It is also a NPM package, which embeds the Rust code by way of `wasm-pack`.
 In order to use this, you must use either webpack-dev-server or the web server described next.
 * `all-is-cubes-server/` is to be a network server for the game, but right now only contains a preconfigured HTTP static file server.